Capital punishment in Pennsylvania: Death row

+The execution chamber of the Commonwealth of Pennsylvania is on the grounds of SCI Rockview.
+As of 2024 male death row inmates are housed at SCI Phoenix and SCI Somerset.

+Previously death row inmates were held at SCI Greene, which housed most men in this category.
+As of 2015, 80% of all Pennsylvania death row inmates were held at Greene.
+At some point all SCI Greene death row inmates were moved to Phoenix.
+While there are no female capital case inmates, any female death row inmates would be housed at SCI Muncy.
+Prior to its closure, SCI Graterford housed male death row inmates.

+Pennsylvania has only executed three inmates since 1976.
+The first was Keith Zettlemoyer in May 1995, followed by Leon Moser in August 1995.
+The third and most recent execution was carried out in July 1999, with the execution of Gary M. Heidnik.
+In all three cases, the individuals dropped their right to appeal.
+This makes Pennsylvania one of the least-active states to retain the death penalty.
+Pennsylvania is one of the states with the highest number of housed death row inmates.

+As of August 2024, 96 people were on Pennsylvania's death row, all of whom are male.
+74% of inmates in Pennsylvania who are on death row have been on it for more than 10 years.
+Some inmates who were facing death row have received re-trials or different sentencing strategies due to the 2015 moratorium.

 Legal process

 The death penalty is only applied when a defendant is guilty of first-degree murder.
 A separate hearing must take place for this defendant to be put on death row.
 If one of the ten aggravating circumstances listed in Pennsylvania law and none of the eight mitigating factors are found to be involved in the case, the verdict is death for the defendant.

 When the prosecution seeks the death penalty, the sentence is decided by the jury and must be unanimous.
 In the case of a hung jury during the penalty phase of the trial, a life sentence is issued, even if a single juror opposed death (there is no retrial).

 A death sentence has to be affirmed by the state Supreme Court.
 If it is affirmed, the governor of the state must sign off on the death warrant within thirty days.
 This is a signed document known as the 'Governor's Warrant'.
-Should the governor fail signing the death warrant within thirty days then the Secretary of the Pennsylvania Department of Corrections shall sign the death warrant within thirty days.
+Should the governor fail signing the death warrant within thirty days, then the Secretary of the Pennsylvania Department of Corrections shall sign the death warrant within thirty days.
 State constitutional provisions require a unanimous vote of the Pardons Board to permanently change any life or death sentence before the governor can commute it.

 Capital crimes

-First-degree murder can be punished by death in Pennsylvania if it involves one of the following aggravating factors:
+First-degree murder can be punished by death in Pennsylvania if it involves one or more of the following aggravating factors: